wouterpeere/GHEtool/docs/sources/gui/gui_exe.md

 The exe can be created using [PyInstaller](https://pyinstaller.org/en/stable/).

-The following line will create a windowed version of the executable:
+The following line will create a windowed version of the executable.
+Ideally, you have forked GHEtool into a project with its own virtual python environment.

 ```
 python -m PyInstaller --noconfirm --onefile --windowed --splash "./GHEtool/gui/icons/Icon.ico" --name "GHEtool" --icon "./GHEtool/gui/icons/Icon.ico" "./GHEtool/gui/start_gui.py"